redcodebluecode/nlp/README.md

 # nlp
-This is a repository to store the script artifacts for the Natural Language Processing (NLP) project.
+This is a repository to store the script artifacts for the Natural Language Processing (NLP) projects.

 ## nlp_imdb_classification
 - NLP IMBD Text Classification Project